Prag8855/aab/content/guides/bicycle-in-berlin.md

     Facebook group with over 30 000 members.
 If you speak French, there is also [Les vélos de Berlin](https://www.facebook.com/groups/lesvelosdeberlin/).
 Watch for [stolen bicycles](#buying-a-stolen-bicycle).
 - **[Toll office auctions](https://www.zoll-auktion.de/auktion/kategorie/Fahrr%C3%A4der_Zubeh%C3%B6r/1103)**
     There are regular auctions for [lost and found](/guides/lost-and-found-berlin) bicycles.
 You can bid online.
+- **Bikes for refugees**
+    If you are a refugee, you can get a free bicycle from [Rückenwind](https://rueckenwind.berlin/english/) or [Frieda](https://www.instagram.com/bicycle_repair_diy_berlin/).

 The quality of used bicycles varies a lot.
 Always try the bike before you buy it.
 Check if the brakes work, the gears change smoothly, the frame is not cracked, the wheels are straight, etc. [This guide](https://bikefair.org/blog/how-to-choose-a-second-hand-bike#:~:text=check%20the%20bike) can help you.

+One trick is to go to [Décathlon](https://www.decathlon.de/), find a bicycle you like, and buy it used on [Kleinanzeigen](https://www.kleinanzeigen.de/s-fahrraeder/c217).
+You can get exactly what you want for a good price.

 If you buy a used bicycle, get it fitted and adjusted at a bicycle shop.
 Your bike will ride smoother, and it will be more comfortable.